leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 - Commodore 64
 - Oric series

-Commodore 64 and Oric, can only open tapes at this moment, you can go to the 'tape menu' for more info about virtual tape, see section 2.3.
+Commodore 64 and Oric, can only play tapes at this moment, for more info about virtual tape see section 2.3.

 **2.1-.
 Spectrum options**